 La Vie Dans une Marionette by New Zealand company, White Face Crew premiered at Auckland Fringe Festival in 2013 and has since toured to Melbourne and Edinburgh.
 This current production at Arts Centre Melbourne, kicks off with the audience being greeted at the door by rambunctious host and actor, Jarod Rawiri.
 Within minutes he’s arguing with Arts Centre’s voice over and interrupts to set his own rules.
 Eliciting much laughter, an audience member is called on stage and a lively demonstration of how to not be and how to be a good crowd follows.

-Actor, Tama Jarman plays the charming, fat bellied Pianist who gracefully moves about the stage – his signature gesture is wiping sweat from his forehead like an English dandy dancing Beyoncé Knowles.
+Actor Tama Jarman plays the charming, fat bellied Pianist who gracefully moves about the stage – his signature gesture is wiping sweat from his forehead like an English dandy dancing Beyoncé Knowles.
 Soon, Yann Tiersen’s and Tama Waipara’s compositions are heard, enchanting in their quaint simplicity.

 When the host reappears, he’s dressed as a delivery man speaking gromalot – a nonsensical babble that’s hilariously frank.
 He delivers a box addressed to The Pianist which has within it a puppet of sorts.
-The Pianist discovers that The Puppet, who’s animated by dancer Christopher Ofanoa, can be manipulated by music.
+The Pianist discovers that The Puppet, which is animated by dancer Christopher Ofanoa, can be manipulated by music.
 As The Puppet slowly comes alive, Ofanoa’s artistry is revealed and his technical ability is undeniable.

 Through a mixture of dance, physical theatre and mime, rules are broken resulting in comedic mayhem – even in the most simplest of moments.
 In between The Puppet and The Pianist’s amicable shenanigans, our host intermittently returns in a fantastic head-piece as The Moon.
 Prancing around exuberantly, he declares it night and day.
 His outlandish comedy is spontaneous and boisterous with the slightest expression inducing tonnes of laugher.